 In 2009 data were collected from 11 states that operated local background checking agencies.
 As discussed in response # 6, the sample was stratified by population and census data was used to calculate the relative weights of samples from local agencies.
 National estimates are produced using the counts provided by the FBI, state agencies, and respondent local agencies by using weighting factors derived from the original stratification, a process automated with computer programs developed by the data collection agent and regularly updated to reflect changes in the background check system.

 The sample of local agencies in these 11 states is not redrawn each year.
 The local sample has a small impact on the overall national totals.
 Complete data is available for 90% of the U.S. population and the remaining 10% is derived from the local estimates.
 After weighting the response rate to adjust for the state agencies’ contribution to the entire population, the readjusted response rate is approximately 96%.
 However, in order to ensure that an optimal research design is achieved BJS intends to redraw the sample for the 2011 data collection.

+In revising the sample, BJS will examine the sample size and expected precision relative to improved response rates expected through the addition of a new collection mode and enhanced non-response procedures.

 Please describe frame building and maintenance activities, as well as what is known about frame completeness and currency.